lukastk/maths-notes/misc/Simple household contact structure.md

 we get exactly the usual expression.

 Why do we get this?
 This exercise shows us that the over-estimation of home-contacts stem from the mean-field approximation.
-By saying that all households progress according to the mean household,
+By saying that all households progress according to the mean household, we cant have a scenario where, for example, one household has no infections and another has a lot of infections.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzNjY1ODE1OSwxNjI4MDI4Mzk5LDExMD
+eyJoaXN0b3J5IjpbLTYwOTQzMjE5MSwxNjI4MDI4Mzk5LDExMD
 cxMzU1OTMsMTkwMjE4MjFdfQ==
 -->